FREQUENTLY ASKED QUESTIONS

 1. What is the H.E.R.O.
 Child-Rescue Corps?

 The Human Exploitation Rescue Operative (H.E.R.O.)
 Child-Rescue Corps is a program designed to put military veterans (and transitioning service members) into new law enforcement careers as elite, highly trained counter-child-exploitation professionals.
-It is open to wounded, ill and injured U.S. military veterans and transitioning service members who meet criteria set by the National Association to Protect Children (PROTECT).
+It is open to wounded, ill, and injured U.S. military veterans and transitioning service members who meet criteria set by the National Association to Protect Children (PROTECT).

 2. What does “H.E.R.O.” stand for?

 3. Who is behind the HERO Corps?

 The program was developed and is operated by the National Association to Protect Children (PROTECT), U.S. Homeland Security Investigations (HSI), and the U.S. Department of Defense.
 It is therefore a unique partnership of government, military, and nonprofit, supported and made possible by generous foundations, corporations, and individuals in the private sector.